 - Add the flour and apple mixture to the butter, sugar and egg mixture alternately with the yogurt.

-- Beat for one minute.
+- Beat together for one minute.

 - Pour into the prepared pan, smoothing the top.